 Eyelid Surgery (Blepharoplasty)

 Eyelid surgery — also known as blepharoplasty — removes fat, excess skin, and muscle from the upper and lower eyelids.
 The procedure can also correct drooping upper lids and puffy bags below the eyes.
-By correcting these tell-tale signs of age, eyelid surgery patients at our Bismarck practice can achieve younger, more vibrant looking facial features.
+By correcting these telltale signs of age, eyelid surgery patients can achieve younger, more vibrant looking facial features.
 In some cases, when drooping eyelids affect vision, insurance may cover the procedure.
-Eyelid surgery can be performed alone or in conjunction with other procedures, such as a facelift or browlift.
-The staff at our Bismarck practice serving those from Fargo, Grand Forks, and across North Dakota, will help you determine what procedure or procedures are right for you.
+Eyelid surgery can be performed alone or in conjunction with other procedures, such as a facelift or brow lift.
+Our staff will help you determine what procedure or procedures are right for you.

 A forehead or brow lift can minimize forehead creases and frown lines that can make a person look angry, sad, or tired.
-Like eyelid surgery, a forehead or brow lift at our Bismarck practice can also help to reduce or eliminate drooping upper eyelids or eyebrows.
+Like eyelid surgery, a forehead or brow lift can also help to reduce or eliminate drooping upper eyelids or eyebrows.
 The procedure is typically performed by surgically removing excess tissue, then tightening and reattaching the skin.
-The result is smoother, younger looking skin.
+The result is smoother, younger-looking skin.

 Rhinoplasty (Nose Surgery)

-Rhinoplasty surgery at our Bismarck, North Dakota practice serving Fargo, Grand Forks, and other areas, can change the size and shape of the nose to bring about more balanced facial features.
+Rhinoplasty surgery can change the size and shape of the nose to bring about more-balanced facial features.
 The rhinoplasty procedure is incredibly versatile.
 It can make the nose bigger or smaller, alter the tip of the nose, change the shape of the nose's bridge, and change the size and shape of the nostrils.
 Birth defects and airway constrictions may also be corrected.
-These capabilities allow our Bismarck, North Dakota surgeon to provide rhinoplasty patients with a nose that is customized just for them.
-With surgical skill and extensive knowledge of facial aesthetics, Dr. Becker and our staff will help you determine the appropriate course of action to meet your unique goals.
+With surgical skill and extensive knowledge of facial aesthetics, Dr. Becker and our staff will help you determine the appropriate course of action to meet your unique goals and provide rhinoplasty patients with a nose that is customized just for you.
 If rhinoplasty is performed to correct breathing problems, it may be covered by insurance.

 Ear Surgery (Otoplasty)

-Ear surgery, or otoplasty, is a procedure designed to set overly prominent ears closer to the head.
-It is most commonly performed on ears that appear to be sticking out farther than normal, which is typically present since birth.
-Because the presence of prominent ears is typically present since birth, school age children are typically the recipients of otoplasty surgery.
+Ear surgery, or otoplasty, is designed to set overly prominent ears closer to the head.
+It is most commonly performed on ears that appear to stick out farther than normal, which is typically present since birth.
+Because prominent ears are typically present since birth, school-age children are typically the recipients of otoplasty surgery.
 However, the procedure is also performed for adults.
 Other congenital ear abnormalities or trauma-induced abnormalities may also be corrected.

-Ear lobes may need repair or reconstruction due to elongation from long term earring use, a torn lobe from minor trauma, or from gauging of the lobes.
-Using a flap technique, Dr. Becker is able to restore your earlobes to a nice, natural contour.
+Earlobes may need repair or reconstruction due to elongation from long-term earring use, a tear from minor trauma, or gauging of the lobes.
+Using a flap technique, Dr. Becker can restore earlobes to a nice, natural contour.